-Isabelle Kirshner will be the 2019 recipient of the Hon.
+Isabelle Kirshner received the Hon.
 Thurgood Marshall Award from the New York State Association of Criminal Defense Lawyers (NYSACDL).
-Isabelle will be the sixth woman to ever receive the award.
+Isabelle was sixth woman to ever receive the award.

 Isabelle has more than 25 years of experience defending individuals in a wide range of criminal matters, including one of the largest criminal tax shelter cases ever brought by the U.S. Department of Justice.
 She has been involved with investigations and prosecutions relating to securities fraud, money laundering, bank fraud, tax fraud, drug trafficking and violent crimes.

-Isabelle served as an Assistant District Attorney in the Manhattan District Attorney’s Office from 1982 to 1986.
-She then entered the private sector as a criminal defense attorney, and joined Clayman & Rosenberg LLP in 2005.
+She served as an Assistant District Attorney in the Manhattan District Attorney’s Office from 1982 to 1986.
+She then entered the private sector as a criminal defense attorney and joined Clayman & Rosenberg LLP in 2005.
 She is also a long time faculty member of the Intensive Trial Advocacy Program at the Benjamin N. Cardozo School of Law.

 Isabelle has been appointed to the Criminal Justice Act Committee and the Criminal Justice Advocacy Board for the United States District Court for the Southern District of New York.
 She served as a member of District Attorney Cyrus Vance’s transition committee and is a member of the National Association of Criminal Defense Attorneys, the New York Council of Defense Attorneys, the New York State Criminal Bar Association and the New York City Criminal Bar Association.

 She is also a Fellow of the American College of Trial Lawyers (an organization comprised of the nation’s elite trial lawyers) and served as the Chair of its Downstate New York Committee.
 She has been selected as a “Super Lawyer” in the New York City Metro area annually since 2008.